Table of Contents

 - Provide warm dog bedding

-Surprisingly, it’s not that difficult to modify a DIY cold weather dog house and ensure warmth for your pooch.
-So let’s take a look at these three “to do” check-boxes and how to do them easily and quickly.
+So let's look at these three “to do” check-boxes and how to do them easily and quickly.

 How to install Styrofoam sheets in your winter dog house

-Those who want to learn how to place Styrofoam sheets of polystyrene insulation into their DIY cold weather dog house will be happy to learn that it’s actually very easy.
-What the Styrofoam sheets of polystyrene will do is trap your dog’s heat and keep it inside the dog house even on very cold days.
+The Styrofoam sheets of polystyrene will trap your dog's heat and keep it inside the dog house even on very cold days.

 Here are the steps you need to take to install Styrofoam sheets in your wooden dog house of the square shape:

-- Remove the front wall from the dog house so that you can take measurements.
+- Remove the front wall from the dog house so you can take measurements.

 - Mark all the dimensions into the panels of the Styrofoam insulation material.